xhuanggg/contract/contract.md

 - [ ] Module 01, 01/12 - 01/16 : What is Data Science and Meet the
   Toolkit

-  - Finish Lab 1 by Friday: 01/16
+  - Finish Lab 1 by Monday: 01/12

 - [ ] Module 02, 01/19 - 01/23 : Data and Visualization

-  - Finish Lab 2 by Friday: 01/23
+  - Finish Lab 2 by Monday: 01/19
-  - Propose your contract to Mason by Friday: 01/23
+  - Propose your contract to Mason by Monday: 01/19

 - [ ] Module 03, 01/26 - 01/30 : Grammar of data wrangling

-  - Finish Lab 3 by Friday: 01/30
+  - Finish Lab 3 by Monday: 01/26
-  - Finish portfolio piece 1 by Friday: 01/30
+  - Finish portfolio piece 1 by Monday: 01/26

 - [ ] Module 04, 02/02 - 02/06 : Data types and Data Transformations

-  - Finish Lab 4 by Friday: 02/06
+  - Finish Lab 4 by Monday: 02/02

 - [ ] Module 05, 02/09 - 02/13 : Tips for effective data visualization

-  - Finish Lab 5 by Friday: 02/13
+  - Finish Lab 5 by Monday: 02/09
-  - Finish portfolio piece 2 by Friday: 02/13
+  - Finish portfolio piece 2 by Monday: 02/09

 - [ ] Module 06, 02/16 - 02/20 : Scientific studies and confounding

-  - Finish Lab 6 by Friday: 02/20
+  - Finish Lab 6 by Monday: 02/16
-  - Schedule a check-in with Mason by Friday: 02/20
+  - Schedule a check-in with Mason by Monday: 02/16

 - [ ] Module 07, 02/23 - 02/27 : Web scraping

-  - Finish Lab 7 by Friday: 02/27
+  - Finish Lab 7 by Monday: 02/23
-  - Finish portfolio piece 3 by Friday: 02/27
+  - Finish portfolio piece 3 by Monday: 02/23

 - [ ] Module 08, 03/02 - 03/06 : Functions

-  - Finish Lab 8 by Friday: 03/06
+  - Finish Lab 8 by Monday: 03/02

 - [ ] Module 09, 03/09 - 03/13 : Data and Ethics

-  - Finish Lab 9 by Friday: 03/13
+  - Finish Lab 9 by Monday: 03/09
-  - Finish portfolio piece 4 by Friday: 03/13
+  - Finish portfolio piece 4 by Monday: 03/09

 - [ ] Module 10, 03/16 - 03/20 : Fitting and interpreting models

-  - Finish Lab 10 by Friday: 03/20
+  - Finish Lab 10 by Monday: 03/16

 - [ ] Module 11, 03/23 - 03/27 : Prediction and overfitting

-  - Finish Lab 11 by Friday: 03/27
+  - Finish Lab 11 by Monday: 03/23
-  - Finish portfolio piece 5 by Friday: 03/27
+  - Finish portfolio piece 5 by Monday: 03/23

 - [ ] Module 12, 03/30 - 04/03 : Cross validation

-  - Finish portfolio piece 6 by Friday: 04/03
+  - Finish portfolio piece 6 by Monday: 03/30

 - [ ] Module 13, 04/06 - 04/10 : Quantifying uncertainty

-  - Finish portfolio pieces 7 and 8 by Friday: 04/10
+  - Finish portfolio pieces 7 and 8 by Monday: 04/06

 - [ ] Module 14, 04/13 - 04/17 : Interactive web apps

-  - Finish portfolio piece 9 by Friday: 04/17
+  - Finish portfolio piece 9 by Monday: 04/13

 - [ ] Module 15, 04/20 - 04/24 : Special Topics

-  - Finish portfolio piece 10 by Friday: 04/24
+  - Finish portfolio piece 10 by Monday: 04/20

 - [ ] Portfolio completion and end-of-semester presentation

-  - Due on Friday: 04/24
+  - Due on Monday: 04/20